intikhabalam/SPE/README.md

 # Pipeline deployment
-While this has been automated to a high degree there are some manual steps that need to be added or completed as part of deployment process
+Although much of the process has been highly automated, there are still some manual steps that need to be added or completed as part of the deployment process.
 ## Step 1: Fork the SharePoint Embedded Repo
 Create a new fork of the existing code.
-This will allow you to create any customisation that you want to the code will bringing over the automation pipelines for the deployment
+This will allow you to create any customisation that you want to the code while bringing over the automation pipelines for the deployment

 Select **Fork - > Create new Fork** and create a new name
 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/20e1ce24-aa51-410b-9862-2d36d824d3d9)</kbd>
 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/a6d396e3-05d8-4203-bd46-14d002244104)</kbd>

 Now that the we have a fork of the deployment code we will need to update some of the configuration variables.
-These are variables that are specific to you tenant.
+These are variables that are specific to your tenant.

 Select **Settings -> Secrets and variables -> Actions**
 <kbd>![image](https://github.com/intikhabalam/SPE/assets/171198457/0d727d84-7c2b-4f63-8c67-617005822bd0)</kbd>